RedPenguin101/osas/README.md

 ## Todo
-* get methods out of domain and put them in Use Cases
+* DONE get methods out of domain and put them in Use Cases
+* change create transaction use case so
+	* you can add entries to it
+	* executing it commits the repo
+	* executing it checks the balance